tips raspberry pi beginner

 The Raspberry Pi doesn’t come with an integrated camera, but you can buy and install one easily (see my recommended products page about this).

-On Raspberry Pi OS Lite you need to mount USB drive yourself, it isn’t automatic.
+On the Desktop version, USB drives should be detected automatically, but on Raspberry Pi OS Lite you need to mount USB drives manually.

 Follow these steps to mount your USB drive:

-• Plug the USB drive in the Raspberry Pi.
+• Plug the USB drive into the Raspberry Pi.

 • Create a folder in /media to use it later to access the drive: